juliamrch/gitlab-docs/doc/setup.md

 If they aren't installed, use Homebrew or your Linux distribution's package manager to install them.

+Homebrew is also useful for installing other packages you might be missing.
+To install Homebrew, follow the guide at [https://brew.sh](brew.sh).

 To set up GitLab Docs:

 1. [Install `asdf`](https://asdf-vm.com/guide/getting-started.html) and its dependencies.
 To complete the `asdf` installation, close the terminal you used to install `asdf` and open a new terminal.
 That enables `asdf` for later steps.
 1. Clone the `gitlab-docs` project.
 1. In the checkout of `gitlab-docs`, run: